wieden-kennedy/pyrowire/README.rst

 .. code:: python

-    APPLICATIONS = {
+    TOPICS = {
         'my_topic': {

-This is the beginning of the applications dict, and, we have defined one topic, ``my\_topic``.
+This is the beginning of the applications dict, and, we have defined one topic, ``my_topic``.
 Next, we have:

 .. code:: python

     # send_on_accept determines whether to send an additional accept/success message upon successfully
     # receiving an SMS.
 NOTE: this will result in two return messages per inbound message
     'send_on_accept': False,
     # global accept (success) and error messages for your app
     'accept_response': 'Great, we\'ll get right back to you.', 'error_response': 'It seems like an error has occurred...please try again later.',

 -  **send\_on\_accept** enables or disables your app from actually sending a reply message immediately after the incoming SMS was successfully accepted.
 Setting this to ``False`` will prevent your app from sending two return messages for every one it receives.